roedoejet/g2p/docs/migration-2.md

 To iterate over the rules in a mapping, you now use the `rules` property instead of the `mapping_data` field.
-The rules themselves now also use properties for access, which do not entirely correspond to the names used in the JSON definition, because `in`, for example, is a reserved word in Python.
+The rules themselves now also use properties for access, which do not entirely correspond to the names used in the JSON/YAML definition, because `in`, for example, is a reserved word in Python.
 So for instance you would make this
 change: